kech-app/ashx/README.md

 For an intro, about 'Distinctions' you can see (The Four Simple Rules of Systems Thinking: The Distinction Rule)[https://blog.cabreraresearch.org/the-four-simple-rules-of-systems-thinking]

-## Early Products and Libraries and AI Expermiments
+## Early Products, Libraries and AI Expermiments - Product Owner POV
 - ashx.ebnf : a BNF for AshX
 - .ashx file format
 - ashx-parser : Parser, Syntax Checker.
 Available as: